PubInv/ATX-Preemie/incubator/STORIES.md

 I now need to do this.
 I have the basic circuit breadboarded, but it is impossible to tie the heat blanket into the thermometer.
 I now need to package it with cords at least a little in order to test it.

+Okay, as of May 5th, I have now soldered together, but not tested, the sensor, the blanket, and the MOSFET, the diode, and the pull down resistor.
+Wish me luck!

 ### Note: The doll must have heat conductance.